Bernardyńska Street: Main places and buildings

 In 1880, on the front square at 6 was unveiled a War Memorial to commemorate the officers and soldiers who died on the fronts of military campaigns conducted by Kingdom of Prussia (Second Schleswig War in 1864, Austro-Prussian War in 1866 and Franco-Prussian War in 1870–1871).

 After 1922, when the Prussian Monument has been demolished, an initiative to commemorate the fallen Polish soldiers in the Greater Poland uprising (1918–1919) in this place took off.
 The main initiator of the movement was Andrzej Sikorski, a longtime inspector of the Nowofarny Cemetery in Bydgoszcz.
 To this end, a tomb of the "Unknown Greater Poland Insurgent" was arranged, which contained the ashes of an unidentified fighter insurgent who fall in June 1919, in a military hospital in Bydgoszcz.
 In the following years, state ceremonies and commemorations were held at the grave.
 On October 8, 1928, an urn was brought with soil taken from the soldier's graves of Haller's Army in St. Hilaire, France.
 The tomb was excavated and liquidated by the Nazis in 1939.

-After WWII, the grave was unveiled officially a second time on August 25, 1946.
+After World War II, the grave was unveiled officially a second time on August 25, 1946.
 However, veterans' circles launched an initiative to erect a real monument at this very place.
 It was eventually inaugurated on December 29, 1986, on the 68th anniversary of the Greater Poland Uprising, based on a design by Stanisław Horno-Popławski and realized-cast by Aleksander Dętkoś, one of his student from Bydgoszcz.